sage-code/eve/manual/overview.md

 ## Punctuation

-* EVE is using infix expressions like Java and other popular languages;
+* EVE is using infix expressions like Java and other popular languages,
-* Multiple expressions can be separated with comma and enclosed in parenthesis;
+* Multiple expressions can be separated with comma and enclosed in parenthesis,
-* Each statement start with a lowercase keyword and is ending semicolon;
+* Each statement start with a keyword and is ending semicolon,
-* System constants use prefix "$" and they are also public;
+* System constants use prefix "$" and they are also public,
-* System variabless use prefix "&" and they are also public;
+* System variables use prefix "@" and they are also public,
-* Class and reference type identifiers start with "@" prefix;
-* Alias identifiers and constants usually start with capital letters;
+* Type identifiers and classes start with capital letters,
-* Public variables and constants start with "." prefix;
+* Public variables and constants start with "." prefix,
 * Statement regions and nested blocks use mandatory indentation;

 ## Comments

-* Is used for single-line header comment like Wiki pages: `#`
+* Hash sign "#" is used for single-line header comment,
-* Single line comment or end of line comment: `**`
+* Single line comment is using two start: `**`
 * Boxed comments are using notation: `+-...-+`
-* Outline comments are using notation: `\|\* ... \*\|`
+* Expression comments are using notation: `/* ... */`

 **examples**
 ```